incosidium/RVGDPS-Demonlist/README.md

-# Welcome to the Geometry Dash Shitty List template!
+# Welcome to our RVGDPS Demonlist
+- This is a list holding all verified demons in RVGDPS
 # FAQ

 ---